Our business

 We can investigate:

 • Serious incidents involving the police such as deaths in custody and allegations of criminality made about police officers.
-These instructions to investigate are sent to us by the Crown Office and Procurator Fiscal Service (COPFS).
+The direction to investigate is made by the Crown Office and Procurator Fiscal Service (COPFS).

-• Allegations of misconduct by senior police officers of the rank of Assistant Chief Constable (ACC) and above.
+• Allegations of misconduct by senior police officers of the rank of Assistant Chief Constable and above.
 These requests to investigate are sent to us by the SPA.

 At the conclusion of an investigation, we can recommend improvements to the way the police operate and deliver services to the public in Scotland.

-Key stages for publishing information regarding investigations
+Potential stages for publishing information regarding investigations:

 • Stage 1 - The commencement of the investigation